 12404.
-Environmental Ecology. (=BIOS 13107, NTSC 10400) PQ: BIOS 10110 or BIOS 10130.
+Environmental Ecology. (=BIOS 13107, NTSC 10400) PQ: NTSC 10300.
 This course emphasizes basic scientific understanding of ecological principles that relate most closely to the ways humans interact with their environments.
 It includes lectures on the main environmental pressures, notably human population growth, disease, pollution, climate change, habitat destruction, and harvesting.
 We emphasize the ongoing impacts on the natural world, particularly causes of population regulation and extinction and how they might feed back on to humans.
 T. Price.
-Spring.
+Winter.